picodegallo/nom-de-plume/README.md

 # TODOS

 * add an about page
+* with "fork me on github" link to this repo
 * make a note in gallery when stuff ended
 * delete the TODOs from this README